spockframework/spock/README.md

 * The latest 2.0 release version is **2.0** (2.0-groovy-2.5, 2.0-groovy-3.0), released on 2021-05-17.
 * The current development version is **2.1-SNAPSHOT** (2.1-groovy-2.5-SNAPSHOT, 2.1-groovy-3.0-SNAPSHOT).

-**NOTE:** Spock 2.0 is based on the JUnit 5 Platform and require Java 8/groovy-2.5
+**NOTE:** Spock 2.0 is based on the JUnit 5 Platform and require Java 8+/groovy-2.5+ (Groovy 3.0 is recommended, especially in projects using Java 12+).

 Releases are available from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.spockframework%22).
 Development snapshots are available from [Sonatype OSS](https://oss.sonatype.org/content/repositories/snapshots/org/spockframework/).